 TMU will use the Multiple Mini Interview (MMI) format for admissions.
 The MMI involves a series of short, timed interviews designed to assess applicants' communication skills, ethical reasoning, and commitment to healthcare.

-9. Where will the TMU medical school campus be located?
+9. Where is the TMU medical school campus be located

 The TMU medical school will be based in Brampton, Ontario, a rapidly growing city located just 45 minutes from downtown Toronto and close to Pearson International Airport.
 The city was chosen for its diverse population and its need for improved healthcare services.